- Influencers & Brand Ambassadors

 Bottom line: Brands that partner with creators gain access to those creators’ audiences to grow sales, increase brand awareness, and gain credible authenticity with consumers.

 Creators and influencers can be a strong asset not only on social media but also in your brand’s experiential events.
 “Influencers already know exactly what kind of experience their followers are looking for,” says an article by grin.co, a creator management platform.
-Depending on the influencer’s skillset and experience, collaborating with these creatives for your activation or pop-up can give you “an event planner, host, and salesperson all wrapped into one.”
+Depending on the influencer’s skillset and experience, collaborating with these creatives for your activation or pop-up to generate buzz and engagement before, during and after your event can give you “an event planner, host, and salesperson all wrapped into one.”

 The collaboration can benefit the influencer, too.
 Influencers and creators collaborate with brands they can believe in, whose presence in their content will enhance their own stature, and this in turn builds their following and helps them support themselves.
 The authenticity of their content builds trust with followers, and that means they have the power to impact their followers’ decisions.